 She took her first steps of freedom and entered Elephant Hospital for long-term care and treatment, where she will no longer live a life of brutality.
 Nina presently weighs 2675 kgs, displaying severe malnourishment, which is evident in the distinct shape of her spine and her compromised gait.

 Our veterinary team gave her some time to settle in her new surroundings, while the elephant care staff organized water for her to consume after the strenuous journey.
-An ultrasonography examination was later conducted to assess the extent of damage in her eyes.
 While she suffers from a case of irreversible blindness, she will receive eye drops twice a day so as to safeguard her eyes from any infection.

 Nina suffers from an aggravated condition of osteoarthritis that affects her hind limbs in particular.
 Our veterinary team suspects that an unhealed injury after falling in an uncovered ditch or a possible collision may have led to this condition.
 She has an ankylosed right hind limb and there is serious inflammation in her hind muscles and forelimb muscles due to compensatory weight bearing.